 Ah, birth control.
 The micro-sized pill that must be taken at the same time every night; the ring-shaped apparatus; the metal thing in your arm; the shot every three months; or the band-aid looking patch to name a few.
 There are so many choices today, birth control has become second-nature to a busy woman’s lifestyle.
-The trips to pick up your prescription happen without hesitation as we eagerly take our prescription without question, but do we know how it works?
+The trips to pick up your prescription happen without hesitation as we eagerly take our prescription without question, but how does birth control work?
 How do you know which method of birth control is right for you?
 Do you know what’s inside them?
-If you’re like me, you go with the method your doctor recommends, but knowing what it is and how it works is crucial to understanding the best method for you.
-Check out the 411 on 4 Birth control methods and how they work below:
+If you’re like me, you go with the method your doctor recommends, but knowing what it is and how it works is crucial to understanding the best contraception method for you.
+Check out the 411 on 4 different kinds of birth control and how they work below:

 Birth Control Implant

 The birth control implant is a thin rod that gets inserted into the arm releasing progestin into the body to prevent pregnancy.
 Progestin thickens cervical mucus, ultimately preventing sperm from being able to swim and find an egg to fertilize.
 On the flip side, progestin stops eggs from leaving the ovaries (AKA ovulation), so there are no eggs for the sperm to fertilize.
 This implant is not permanent but can be left in up to 4 years and can be removed by your doctor at any time!

 This option is a patch that is worn on skin on your stomach, upper arm, butt or back.
 Directions include applying a new Birth Control Patch every 3 weeks that releases hormones which are then absorbed into the body via the patch.
 It contains progestin and estrogen, also made naturally by our bodies.
 This option stops the release of eggs and thickens cervical mucus, but the key difference is how the hormones are absorbed.

 Birth Control Pill